 The final step is for the factoring company to receive the full payment of the invoice from your customer and send over the remaining value to you, minus a pre-arranged fee.

 During the process of factoring, a third party will be collecting payment directly from your customers so it is likely they will be aware of the factoring arrangement.
 If you’d prefer to minimise this awareness, take a look at invoice discounting where your customers pay into a trust account in your company’s name that is set up by the financier.

-You still have the option here to keep your own credit control or let the financier take it on.
+You still have the option here to keep your own credit control (this as arrangement known as CHOCS) or let the financier take it on.
 The latter can be very beneficial as it will allow you to keep focus on running day to day operations rather than losing time chasing payments.

 Advantages and disadvantages of factoring

 As with anything, there are pros and cons attached to invoice factoring.
 Many of the benefits are immediately obvious, but before making any big decisions regarding finances, it’s always wise to explore all the facts.

 With improved working capital, you can now keep your business moving without worrying about gaps between payments.

 Putting the financier in control of the credit management means that you don’t have to chase your customers to fulfil payment.